ctsit/fr_covidata/README.md

 If the research participant needs to cancel or change an appointment, they must call the Study Team.
 The study team will access the REDCap project, locate the participant's record, and cancel or replace the existing appointment.

-The table of appointments is managed by REDCap Entity.
+REDCap Entity manages the table of appointments.

 ## Site Management Features